GreenCat-777/QuickAlpine/README.md

 Launch Using the alpine linux booklet (no label just alpine linux)

 # Credit/Other info
+This software is hosted under the UNLICENSE license and no rights are reserved, although I would prefer you give credit to me, thanks in advance.

 [@schuhumi](https://github.com/schuhumi) for versions 1.0-2.0, and the alpine linux

 [@Kindlemodshelfguy/NemisisHubris](https://github.com/NemesisHubris) for hosting QuickAlpine as the definitive method of install on [KindleModShelf](https://kindlemodshelf.me/)